deel-ai/xplique/docs/api/attributions/operator.md

 ```

 !!!tip
     Writing your operator with only tensorflow functions should increase your chance that this method does not yield any errors.
+In addition, providing a `@tf.function` decorator is also welcomed!

 !!!warning
-    Note that depending on your operator, the targets you provide should make sense

-## Examples of applications

-**WIP**
+    The `targets` parameter is the key to specifying what to explain and differs greatly depending on the operator.